btrplace/scheduler/README.md

     $ mvn clean install

-If the build succeeded, the resulting jar will` be automatically installed in your local maven repository and available in the `target sub-folder.
+If the build succeeded, the resulting jar will be automatically installed in your local maven repository and available in the `target sub-folder`.

 ## Copyright ##